Training and Development

 Ultimately the best way to prioritise training is can be simply to agree with the trainee what they are most keen to commit to.
 All the analysis and detail in the world will not guarantee trainee commitment, which is generally the most powerful force for effective training and development.

-Task-based analysis is important for organizational development measurement and planning, but approaching training prioritisation from purely a task perspective ignores the vital personal factor.
+Task-based analysis is important for organisational development measurement and planning, but approaching training prioritisation from purely a task perspective ignores the vital personal factor.

 However, while conventional skills training gives people new techniques and methods, it won't develop their maturity, belief, or courage, which is so essential for the development of managerial and strategic capabilities.